lintseed/marketingopps/wp-content/plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](https://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.6.1 =
+* Support for SCRIPT_DEBUG.
+* Only load CSS when needed.

+= 1.6 =
+* Notice for first time users how to separate media categories.
+* Rewrite entire plugin to improve quality and make it ready for future development.
+* Move language files to GlotPress.

 = 1.5.6 =
 * Remember pagenumber when using bulk actions